 Grapeseed oil has a moderately high smoke point of approx. 216 degrees C. Therefore, it is often used as a salad dressing, rather than cooking oil, to ensure that all of the nutrients are retained.
 It is also used in baking and is particularly used in the preparation of pancakes and waffles.

 Always look for the cold-pressed oil as it retains maximum nutrients and delivers amazing benefits.
 Pure grapeseed oil is a good option as it is produced with the least amount of chemicals in it.
 Excess heat while extraction makes the oil go rancid and harmful and causes a loss of nutrients from it.

 Side Effects of Grape Seed Oil

-- Drug Interactions – The wide range of effects of grape seed oil include lowering blood pressure and cholesterol levels, as well as stimulating circulation by decreasing blood clotting.
-While these can independently be great for heart health, these effects can be complicated by blood pressure medication, cholesterol-lowering drugs, and other anticoagulants such as warfarin.
-If you are on other medications for cardiovascular issues, speak with your doctor before adding this oil to your health regimen.
+- Drug Interactions: Grapeseed oil helps lower blood pressure and cholesterol levels.
+But if taken along with other blood pressure medications, cholesterol-lowering drugs, and anticoagulants such as warfarin, it increases your risk of heart diseases.
+If you are on any medications for cardiovascular issues, speak with your doctor before adding this oil to your health regimen.

-- Dry Skin – Many people use this oil to control dandruff but depending on the sensitivity of your skin, it could actually cause additional dryness, particularly on the scalp.
-Apply a small amount of this oil on a patch of skin, or on your scalp, and wait 5-6 hours to see how your skin reacts before using it on a larger area.
+- Dry Skin: Many people use this oil to control dandruff but depending on the sensitivity of their skin, it could cause additional dryness, particularly on the scalp.
+Apply a small amount of this oil on a patch of skin or on your scalp, and wait 5-6 hours to see how your skin reacts before using it on a larger area.